tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 What?
 You're still lost?
 Ok, let's try again. _Guilty Gear -Strive-_ is a 2D 1v1 fighting game where two players fight until either one of their characters is knocked out or time runs out.
 A character is knocked out once their **health** reaches 0.
 The standard format is a best-of 3, requiring a player to win two **rounds** before winning a **game**.
 Besides health, all characters have access to the resources **burst** and **tension** that allow them to perform additional powerful moves.
 We will dive deeper into specific mechanics as they come up.

 > Note: Throughout the project you may see the word 'set' or 'match' used interchangeably with 'game'.
-Technically this is incorrect as 'set' or 'match' is a group of 'games' but I didn't realise this error to quite late in development.
+Technically this is incorrect as 'set' or 'match' is a group of 'games' but I didn't realise this error until quite late in development.
 In the future this will be cleaned up but for now 'set', 'match' and 'game' are all synonymous. {: .prompt-warning }

 ### Backyard-Observer